averdin2/memebank/docs/software-design-description.md

 ### 6.3.3 Detailed Data Structure Descriptions Section

+- User Data Structure
+  - User_id -- This is the index for individual user, this is unique.
+  - Email -- This is the user's email that the user inputs when they sign up for their account.
+This is used for the login and provides uniqueness for each users.
+Emails has to be unique and valid which our database would check and no email could be used twice to make a second account.
+It accepts any existing email format that seems similar to abc123@something.com.
+It is saved as a string in the database.
+  - Username -- This is user's username that does not have to be unique and the user can change any time they want.
+It is saved as a string in the database.
+  - Password -- This is user's password that the user inputs when they sign up for their account.
+It consists of special characters, letters, and numbers.
+It is saved as a string in the database.
+  - Created_at -- The date and timestamp that the user account was created at.
+This holds datetime value.
+  - Updated_at -- The date and timestamp that the user account has been modified at.
+This can be either change of password or username.
+This holds datetime value.

+- Bank Data Structure
+  - Title -- This is the name of the Bank, it does not have to be unique.
+This is a string value.
+  - Size -- Size is how many cards, or memes, that the bank holds.
+It would be incremented as images are added and decremented as images are removed.
+This holds an integer.
+  - User_id -- This is a foreign key from the User Entity and will be referring to which user the bank is created and owned by.
+This is interger.
+  - Created_at -- The date and timestamp that the bank was created at.
+This holds datetime value.
+  - Updated_at -- The date and timestamp that the bank has been modified at.
+This can be either change of title by adding or removing cards from the bank.
+This holds datetime value.

+- Card Data Structure
+  - Src -- This is the a string source of the image, which usually takes in a url.
+  - Bank_id -- This is a foreign key from the Bank Entity and will be referring to which bank the card is added in.
+  - Created_at -- The date and timestamp that the card was created at.
+  - Updated_at -- The date and timestamp that the card has been modified at.
+This can be either change of src for which bank it is contained in.

 ### 6.3.4 Detailed Design Diagrams Section

 ## 6.4 Database Design and Description Section